How to notify us over the holiday period.

 First you must always eliminate the risk where you’re reasonably able to.
 Where you’re not reasonably able to, then you need to consider what you can do to minimise the risk.
 Here are some examples:

-• Provide adjustable furniture and equipment – one size does not fit all when it comes to chairs and work surfaces.
+- Provide adjustable furniture and equipment – one size does not fit all when it comes to chairs and work surfaces and make sure workers know how to adjust it to suit their needs.

 Always ask workers for input on identifying health and safety risks, and when choosing solutions.
 People are more likely to take responsibility and make good choices if they’ve been involved in the conversation.
 Workers are the eyes and ears of your business.
 They could suggest practical, cost-effective solutions.